craigv4/craigv4/README.md

 <div align="center">

-🎓 I have a Post Graduate Degree in Finance and currenly working as a Data Analyst Post
+🎓 I have a Post Graduate Degree in Finance and currenly working as a Data Analyst

 🌱 I’m currently learning **Web Dev** and taking the challenge [100 Days of Code](https://github.com/craigv4/100DaysOfCode_webdev)